LibraryCarpentry/lc-sql/episodes/01-introduction.md

 databases, and using SQL, will help you in using databases in programming languages such as R or Python.

+Many web applications (including WordPress and ecommerce sites like Amazon) run on a SQL (relational) database.
+Understanding SQL is the first step in eventually building custom web applications that can serve your data to your users.

 ## Why are people working in library- and information-related roles well suited to SQL?
 Librarianship is about information management.
 We help sort and organise information and we help people find information.
 Most of us go through mediated queries